Loading organizations...

 With VineLight's capital and expertise, Securent is poised to expand offerings, targeting non-QM and RMBS growth while innovating risk models for emerging fraud vectors like AI-generated docs.
 Trends like digitized lending and climate-linked mortgage risks will shape its path, amplifying influence as insurtech normalizes quantified liabilities.
 Expect deeper ecosystem integration, possibly via API-driven underwriting tools, solidifying its role in resilient mortgage finance—echoing its launch promise to secure transactions and unlock profitability.[1][2]

-Securent was founded by Sekhar Sarukkai (Founder, CTO).
+Securent was founded in 2004 by Sekhar Sarukkai (Founder, CTO).